-(1) The Audit Act (at Section 12-6-10 NMSA 1978) requires agencies to capitalize only chattels and equipment that cost over five thousand dollars (\$5,000).
-All agencies shall maintain a capitalization policy that complies with the law.
-All agencies shall maintain an inventory listing of capitalized chattels and equipment that cost over five thousand dollars (\$5,000).

-(2) Agencies shall conduct an annual physical inventory of chattels and equipment on the inventory list at the end of each fiscal year in accordance with the requirements of Section 12-6-10 NMSA 1978.
+- (1) All agencies shall comply with the requirements of Section 12-6-10 NMSA 1978 and also maintain a capitalization policy that complies with the law.
+All agencies shall maintain an inventory listing of [eapitalized] chattels and equipment that cost over five thousand dollars (\$5,000). - (2) Agencies shall conduct an annual physical inventory of chattels and equipment on the inventory list at the end of each fiscal year in accordance with the requirements of Section 12-6-10 NMSA 1978.
 The agency shall certify the correctness of the inventory after the physical inventory.
 This certification shall be provided to the agency's auditors.
-The IPA shall audit the inventory listing for correctness and compliance with the requirements of the Audit Act.

-X. Tax increment development districts: Pursuant to Subsection C of Section 5-15-9 NMSA 1978, tax increment development districts (TIDDs) are political subdivisions of the state, and they are separate and apart from the municipality or county in which they are located.
+The IPA shall audit the inventory listing for correctness and compliance with the requirements of the Audit Act. - X. Tax increment development districts: Pursuant to Subsection C of Section 5-15-9 NMSA 1978, tax increment development districts (TIDDs) are political subdivisions of the state, and they are separate and apart from the municipality or county in which they are located.
 Section 5-15-10 NMSA 1978 states that the district shall be governed by the governing body that adopted a resolution to form the district or by a five-member board composed of four members appointed by that governing body; provided, however, that the fifth member of the five-member board is the secretary of finance and administration or the secretary's designee with full voting privileges.
 However, in the case of an appointed board of directors that is not the governing body, at the end of the appointed directors' initial terms, the board shall hold an election of new directors by majority vote of owners and qualified resident electors.
-Therefore, a TIDD and its audit firm shall apply the criteria of GASBS 14, 39, 61, and 80 to determine whether the TIDD is a component unit of the municipality or county that approved it.
-If the TIDD is determined to be a related organization of the municipality or county that approved it.
+Therefore, a TIDD and its audit firm shall apply the criteria of GASBS 14, 39, 61, and 80 to determine whether the TIDD is a component unit of the municipality or county that approved it, or whether the

+TIDD is a related organization of the municipality or county that approved it.
 If the TIDD is determined to be a related organization per the GAAP requirements, then the TIDD shall contract separately for an audit separate from the audit of the municipality or county that approved it.